siteorigin/docs/page-builder/contributing.md

 ## Contributing to Core

 There are 2 main categories of we'd love to see from developers out there.
 These are bug fixes and additional hooks/filters.
-If you ever find a bug, you can either [create a new issue](https://github.com/siteorigin/siteorigin-panels/issues), or submit a pull request that fixes the issue.
+If you ever find a bug, you can either [create a new issue](https://github.com/siteorigin/siteorigin-panels/issues), or submit a pull request to the [Page Builder GitHub repo](https://github.com/siteorigin/siteorigin-panels).

 The same goes for additional hooks and filters.
 If you're working on a theme and plugin and you need a way to hook into Page Builder to customize its behaviour, either let us know or submit a pull request with the extra hooks.